foofork/orchflow/docs/api/PLUGIN_API.md

-# Orchflow Plugin API Specification
+# orchflow Plugin API

 ## Overview

-The Orchflow Plugin System enables developers to extend the functionality of Orchflow through a well-defined API.
+The orchflow Plugin API enables developers to extend functionality through a well-defined interface.
 Plugins can add new commands, UI components, integrations, and behaviors to the core system.

-## Plugin Architecture
+## Plugin Structure

 ### Plugin Types